The Fitzgeralds and the Kennedys

 The Fitzgeralds and the Kennedys is a 1987 book written by Doris Kearns Goodwin and published by Simon & Schuster.
-It covers two Boston Irish families, the Kennedys and the Fitzgeralds, from John F. Fitzgerald's baptism to John Fitzgerald Kennedy's inauguration.
+It covers two Boston Irish American families, the Kennedys and the Fitzgeralds, from John F. Fitzgerald's baptism to John Fitzgerald Kennedy's inauguration.
 Upon its release, the book's insightfulness and detail were generally praised by several publications.
 However, in 2002, The Weekly Standard determined that the book plagiarised three other books, which were subject to criticism.